sif-boudjellal/agentic-rag-application/README.md

 ## 🚀 Project Development Journey

 This RAG demo was developed over approximately **22 hours** across 4 working days.
-The journey involved iterative development, debugging, and a critical pivot in the choice of embedding models, which was key to achieving high-quality, accurate responses.
+A key strategic decision for this demo was to start with a **"naive" RAG system**—one without complex reasoning agents—to first establish a solid baseline for retrieval and citation.
+This journey involved iterative development, debugging, and a critical pivot in the choice of embedding models, which was key to achieving high-quality, accurate responses.

 **Total Development Time**: ~22 hours